top of page

 became suspect overnight

 It turns out that a nonprofit like Pneuma is allowed to own a for-profit business under California law and then pay regular taxes on it (or run at a loss).
-Perhaps they had no real incentive to work the place more, taking a tax write-off somehow by legally juggling against some more profitable operation of one or more of the 'owners', or Pneuma footing the bill (or, again, maybe declaring bankruptcy to shake off creditors), thereby enabling the luxury of remaking the place into their own, mostly private scene, with little to no concern of ever making their nut as does any regular sink-or-swim business operation or on-the-ball nonprofit.
+Perhaps they had no real incentive to work the place any more, taking a tax write-off somehow by legally juggling against some more profitable operation of one or more of the 'owners', or Pneuma footing the bill (or, again, declaring bankruptcy to shake off creditors), thereby enabling the luxury of remaking the place into their own, essentially private scene with little to no concern of making their nut, as does any regular sink-or-swim for-profit business operation or on-the-ball nonprofit.

-Regardless, in every scenario the remedial first step was to purge place of the riff-raff; exterminate the freaky infestation of bohemian- and countercultural-friendly who leaned toward freedom-loving, status-quo scoffing, alternative-lifestyle-embracing ways...in other words, essentially anyone who liked to skinnydip, nude sunbathe and/or sauna nekkid.
-Or was open-minded of such, enough to maybe finally give them a try in the appropriate and supportive rural atmosphere Stewart Springs so amply provided.
+Regardless, in every scenario the remedial first step was obviously to purge place of the riff-raff; exterminate the freaky infestation of bohemian-minded and countercultural-friendly who leaned toward freedom-loving, status-quo scoffing, alternative lifestyle ways... or essentially anyone who liked to skinnydip, sunbathe nude and sauna in the buff.
+Or was at least open-minded enough to give them a try in the appropriate and supportive rural atmosphere Stewart Springs provided.

-Such unacceptably unconventional ways (yet for countless, sensible and organic) of generally rejecting anything over-structured, unduly profit-minded and/or life-affirmation challenged were deemed strange, distasteful, offensive, even dangerous, for the shocking refusal to worship Mammon and pay obeisance to the arbitrary authority and tightly-organized sensibilities of the ambitiously over-wound ...along with the would-be gullible, well-healed patrons willing to buy into the crock narrative of being nobly dedicated to spiritual uplifting and planetary healing.
+Such unacceptably unconventional ways (yet for countless, sensible and holistic) of rejecting anything over-structured, unduly profit-minded and/or life-affirmation challenged were deemed strange, distasteful, offensive, even dangerous, for the shocking refusal to worship Mammon and pay obeisance to the arbitrary authority and tightly-organized sensibilities of the ambitiously over-wound and control-minded...along with the would-be gullible, well-healed patrons, willing to buy into the crock narrative of being nobly dedicated to spiritual uplifting and planetary healing.

 image_edited.jpg

-The invisible 'co-owners' appeared maddeningly indifferent to how the ordered changes were systematically erasing a culture lovingly built, nurtured and supported over decades by legions of nature-friendly Springs devotees and rural spa enthusiasts.
+The invisible 'co-owners' appeared maddeningly indifferent to how such monumentally egregious changes would systematically erase a rich culture lovingly built, nurtured and supported for decades by legions of nature-friendly Springs devotees and rural spa enthusiasts around the world.

 Getting rid of the place's former quasi bohemian, spiritually diverse, egalitarian vibe had, again, become the first order of business.
-Adding further insult to injury, workers -- those who didn't quit in shock and loathing the second day out, that is -- trying to endure the new oppressive regime to put food on the table (or those who never really got the place) -- no longer received a free monthly mineral bath.
-It had been a thoughtful perk offered for decades, reward for dedicated efforts that kept workers in sync with the spa refuge's time-honored reason for being -- and otherwise not affordable to most at previous near-starvation wages.
+Adding further insult to injury, workers -- those who didn't quit in shock and loathing the second day out -- trying to endure the new oppressive regime to put food on the table (or who never really got the place) -- no longer received a free monthly mineral bath, the thoughtful perk offered for decades, reward for dedicated efforts that kept workers in sync with the spa refuge's time-honored reason for being -- and otherwise not affordable for most at the previous near-starvation wages.

 Stewart Springs' wood-fired sauna in bathhouse

-If the rumor of plans to slam the gates shut to the public (rather than the current effective 99.9% exclusion) is true, then at first blush it could appear fans are screwed.
+If the rumor of plans to slam the gates shut to the public is true (rather than the current effective 99.9% exclusion), then at first blush it could appear fans are screwed.

-That is, if 'owners' actually think they can close such a priceless public treasure and still enjoy it with one nano-particle of spiritual integrity or peace of mind in the wake of the righteous condemnation of the global community for rudely trying to bogart a realm more dedicated than not to serving the public's well being for 147 years.
+That is, if 'owners' actually think they can close such a priceless public treasure and still enjoy it with even one nano-particle of spiritual integrity or peace of mind in light of the righteous condemnation of the global community for trying to bogart a realm which had been more dedicated than not to serving the well being of a greater humanity for 147 years.

-Again, it's just possible their overarching reason for buying the place (or what it later boiled down to after driving the once altruistic-minded operation into the ground) was serve as a long-term realty investment.
-Are they, even now, just toying with using it before sometime down the road selling it at an ungodly profit to the highest bidder, regardless of what they intend to do with it?
-Leave us hope not.
+Again, it's possible their overarching reason for buying the place (or what it later boiled down to after driving the long-established operation into the ground) was indeed to serve primarily as a long-term realty investment.
+Are they even now just toying with using it a while before sometime down the road selling it at an ungodly profit to the highest bidder, indifferent to what they might intend to do with the place?

-A Japanese-American acquaintance once told the writer he was shocked how such a great natural treasure as Stewart Springs wasn't a protected public spa, as is sometimes the case in his old homeland with its own historic developed rural mineral springs.
-Others assumed the place actually was some sort of public trust; it just had that kind of vibe: a place existing for the benefit of the public.
+A Japanese-American acquaintance once told the writer how stunned he was that such a great natural treasure as Stewart Springs wasn't a protected public spa, as is sometimes the case in his old homeland with its own historic, developed rural mineral springs.
+Others had assumed the place actually was some sort of public trust; it just had that kind of vibe: a place that existed to serve the greater good.

 Any cynic suspecting this was what was happening might've grumbled, "Well, why not just shut the damn gates now and be done with it?"
-The fact they haven't (last known) provides some hope it isn't true, one supposes...that the extent of the closely-guarded intent (or playing it by ear effort) is only to try upscaling and/or sterilizing the place, just now without its time-honored spa...
+The fact they haven't (at least absolutely, last known) provides some hope it isn't true, one supposes...that the extent of the closely-guarded intent (or playing it by ear effort) is only to try upscaling and/or sterilizing the place, just now without its time-honored spa, and mostly to suit their own groups and related clientele seeking training-wheel enlightenment.

-...that is, unless they simply want to keep halfheartedly trying to milk a few select, unwitting groups who think everything is hunky-dory, until one day, tired of trying to make nice with people increasingly realizing they appear indifferent to working for greater public good beyond their private little shtick, the imposing front fortress gates indeed swing shut and clueless trekkers are greeted by signs growling:
+...that is, unless they want to keep halfheartedly milking a few select, unwitting groups who think everything is hunky-dory until one day, tired of trying to make nice with people increasingly realizing they're utterly indifferent to serving the public, the imposing front fortress gates indeed swing shut and clueless trekkers are then greeted by signs growling:

 Private Property - Keep Out - Violators Prosecuted